osikazuzanna/osikazuzanna.github.io/_pages/about.md

 My background and experience
 ======
  I obtained MSc in Computer Science and Econometrics from the University of Warsaw (Poland) in 2020.
-Between my MSc studies and the current position at TU Delft, I worked at the European Space Agency (ESA) for 1.5 years as a Young Graduate Trainee (YGT) in the domain of socio-economic data science in Oxford, United Kingdom.
+Between my MSc studies and the current position at TU Delft, I worked at the European Space Agency (ESA) for 1.5 years as a Data Scientist Young Graduate Trainee (YGT) in the domain of socio-economic data in Oxford, United Kingdom.

-PhD Project
+Research
 ======

-Climate change is a pressing global issue that affects all of us on daily basis.
-With the vast development of Artificial Intelligence, its  potential can be harnessed to help the society adapt and mitigate the effects of climate change.
-Specifically, I mostly focus on problems related to the efficient management of water resources resilient to the changing climate.
+Climate change and other societal challenges demand decisions that balance multiple, often conflicting objectives across complex and uncertain environments.
+My research focuses on developing applied reinforcement learning methods to support such complex decision-making processes, particularly in domains like climate adaptation and sustainable resource management.

-The HIPPO Lab aims to build trustworthy, just, and interpretable AI-based decision-support for decision makers in the domain of public policy design, specifically in the areas of climate change mitigation and adaptation policies.
+At the HIPPO Lab, we aim to build trustworthy, interpretable, and just AI-based decision-support systems for public policy design.
+These systems assist decision-makers in exploring the trade-offs inherent in policies for climate change mitigation and adaptation.

-Since the world is complex and the issues the lab works on usually include multiple stakeholders with conflicting objectives, we use algorithms to solve multi-objective decision-making problems.
-Additionally, we aim to design **adaptive** policies, which are flexible to changing climate.
-For all of these reasons, I use Multi-Objective Reinforcement Learning  algorithms to produce many policies, which offer different trade-offs and offer more information to the decision-makers in a transparent and explainable manner.

- In contract to single-objective algorithms (majority of ML models), allowing algorithms to optimize for multiple objectives can represent the complexities of the real-world problems better and produce more robust and unbiased solutions.
-Unfortunately, these algorithms output a set of optimal solutions, where each offers trade-offs between conflicting objectives.
-These trade-offs are often hard to interpret and trust by the stakeholders/decision makers, especially when the decisions may affects the wide society.
-My PhD project aims to build decision-support methods and tools that enable easy exploration of the outputs of multi-objective reinforcement learning algorithms by decision makers, allowing MORL to be applied in real-world decision making.
-Additionally, these tools would allow to build confidence in designing public policies based on AI recommendations.
-The applicability of MORL is currently one of the biggest bottlenecks of these algorithms and I'm trying to address this big gap.

-In my research, I apply AI (developing tools and methods) to solve real-world problems, while always taking into account decision-makers.
-In my opinion, combination of technical research with more qualitative research on humans' needs when interacting with AI is a crucial step with ongoing *AI-revolution*.
-For specific projects within my PhD, please refer to **My PhD Projects** tab in the menu.
+My PhD research focuses on Multi-Objective Reinforcement Learning (MORL) — a largely theoretical framework that enables learning across multiple, often conflicting objectives simultaneously.
+While MORL has significant potential for addressing complex real-world problems involving competing goals and uncertain environments, its application beyond simulation-based settings remains limited.

+To bridge this gap, my work aims to make MORL applicable, interpretable, and explainable for decision-making in real-world contexts.
+I introduce practical, real-world problems where MORL can offer value, and develop methods and tools that help policymakers explore and understand the resulting trade-offs among learned policies.
+By combining algorithmic innovation with human-centered design, my research advances the use of reinforcement learning for complex, multi-objective decision-making, ensuring it becomes both usable and trustworthy for real-world applications.

+For more information on specific projects within my PhD, please refer to the My PhD Projects tab.

 Recent Highlights
 ======

+- **October 2025**
+  Together with KWE, I am looking for an intern for our project on Urban Water Network Design via Multi-Objective Reinforcement Learning.
+Please contact me for more detials.

+- **August 2025**
+  See the results of my work at Earth Systems Lab [here](https://www.youtube.com/watch?v=Pl62YMT5GOU).
+Our paper was accepted to Climate Change AI Neurips workshop!

+- **June 2025**
+  I was accepted as a Fellowship Researcher in the [Eearh Systems Lab](https://eslab.ai/) to work on uncertainty quanitifcation and real-world deployment of Geospatial Foundation Models.

 - **April 29, 2025**
   📄 My paper *Exploring Equity of Climate Policies using Multi-Agent Multi-Objective Reinforcement Learning* was accepted to **IJCAI 2025**, AI and Social Good Track.